 Yes, withdrawals from a Keogh plan are taxed as ordinary income.

-a key difference between an ira and Keogh plan is:
+What is a critical difference between an IRA and Keogh plan is:

 IRA is for individuals; Keogh is for self-employed.